MC 100: Introduction to Mass Media, 3 credit hours

 MC 360: Mass Communication Theory and Media Effects, 3 credit hours

 An exploration of the prevailing mass communication theories and media effects research.
-Offered during the Fall and Spring semesters.
+Offered during the Spring semester.

 MC 375: Strategies for Video in Social Media, 3 credit hours